routine needed to run the notebook on Google Colab

 warnings.filterwarnings("ignore")

-- A stride, corresponding to the positions where the filter needs to be $\rightarrow$
+- A stride, corresponding to the positions where the filter needs to be applied (this is the

 stride